Arktii/portfolio_arktii/README.md

 ## Deploying

+The app now deploys to Vercel automatically on pushes to the main branch.

-To deploy to github pages, run the following command from the main branch:
+Originally, to deploy to github pages, the following command was run from the main branch:

 ```bash
 npm run deploy